johnjacques/environment/README.md

 Basic way to set up the environment in Unix.
 Useful if you have to work on different projects with different requirements.

-After cloning to $HOME/.environment, create the following links.
+After cloning to $HOME/environment, create the following links.

-.bash_logout -> $HOME/.environment/logout
+.bash_logout -> $HOME/environment/logout
-.bashrc -> $HOME/.environment/environment
+.bashrc -> $HOME/environment/environment
+.bash_profile -> $HOME/environment/login
-.profile -> $HOME/.environment/login
+.profile -> $HOME/environment/login